 You may make personal contributions to your super account from your after-tax take home pay.
-Personal contributions are non-concessional contribution limits.
+Personal contributions are non-concessional contributions and are subject to non-concessional contribution limits.

 Important: The Government allows all individuals under the age of 67, and those aged 67 to 74 who meet the Work Test (see above), to claim a tax deduction for personal contributions up to the concessional contributions cap.
 Conditions apply.